 He stood near the edge of the riverbank thumbing the pebbles he had cupped in his hands as he gazed out into the water.
 The wind's current was strong; it blasted effortlessly through the trees and rippled over the river's glossy surface.
 Naruto chucked a pebble onto the water, easily ricocheted it over the surface for several meters, until in finally sunk into its dark depths.
 He stole a glance toward Sakura as he prepared to launch the next rock.
 She sat gracefully upon a white boulder, wearing a pale blue summer dress that ran just below her knees.
 The dress was carefully tucked under to keep the wind from blowing in out of place, but she did not seem the slightest bit concerned with that possibility.
 She exuded a carefree elegance, something that was becoming more characteristic of her with each passing day.
-Her body welcomed the windy embrace, smiling lazily and enjoying the way the wind surged over the naked flesh of her limbs, neck, and face.
+Her body welcomed the windy embrace, smiling lazily and enjoying the way the wind surged over her bare limbs, and long delicate neck.
 Her hair seemed to dance behind her, daring to defy the natural pull of gravity.
 Naruto smiled sadly and wondered if Sakura had always been this lovely.

 He cast the next stone into the water and watched it fly and skip over the river's surface.
 Lately there had been a growing silence between them.
 Sakura and him.
 They would spend long afternoons and evenings together with no more than a dozen exchanges between them.
 The words were becoming fewer and the moments of silence grew endless, stretching onward like a sky full of stars.